Circassians in photo-session made by photographer Ahmed Nagoev, named “Adygea”

 In Jordan in particular, the very capital of the country – Amman, was first settled by Circassians in 1878.
 Since then, Circassians have significantly contributed to the development of Jordanian society, which in return granted them the position of personal trusted Royal Guards in the King’s Palace.

 Adyghe people (Circassians) are people of the historical Circassia.
-In the XXth century, the Soviet authorities divided the historic region into different republics – Adygea, Kabardino-Balkaria, Karachay-Cherkessia.
-The Soviet authorities also divided the unitary Circassian ethnicity into different categories: Kabardins (Kabardino-Balkaria), Cherkess (Karachay-Cherkessia), Adyghe (Adygea republic).
+In the XXth century, the Soviet authorities divided the region into different republics – Adygea, Kabardino-Balkaria and Karachay-Cherkessia.
+The Soviet authorities also divided the Circassian ethnicity into different categories: Kabardins (Kabardino-Balkaria), Cherkess (Karachay-Cherkessia), Adyghe (Adygea republic).